jamesaberry/barcode-scanner/README.md

 Mostly stashing this so I don't forget or loose it.

 In order to run this script you need:
-* python -m pip3 install opencv-python
+* python -m pip install opencv-python
-* python -m pip3 install pyzbar
+* python -m pip install pyzbar

 Tested using Python 3.8.1